ZenMagick/ZenMagick/zenmagick/plugins/request/zm_subscriptions/Readme.txt

 =========
 Email templates
 ---------------
-The plugin will try to use two different email templates, depending on the configuration:
+The plugin will try to use three different email templates, depending on the configuration:
 a) subscription_request.[text|html].php
 A notification email to the store owner (or other configured email address) about a subscription form request.
 The name may be overridden with the setting 'plugins.zm_subscriptions.email.templates.request'.